-In 1941, Saint Maximillian was sent by the Nazis to the concentration camp of Auschwitz.
-After a prisoner escaped, the commander of the camp randomly picked ten men to suffer death by starvation as both punishment and deterrent.
+From this prison, St Maximillian was sent to the concentration camp of Auschwitz.
+Here again he was singled out for ill treatment by one of the guards who especially hated him.
+When his fellow prisoners would come to his aid after he had received a beating, unwilling to expose them to the danger of a reprisal by part of the guards he would tell them, “Mary gives me strength.
+All will be well”.
+In July 31, 1941, a prisoner from his cellblock escaped.
+The commander of the camp then randomly picked ten men to suffer death by starvation as both punishment and deterrent.
 When one of the men chosen let out a groan of despair, Saint Maximilian offered to die in his place.
-His offer was accepted by the commander.
-The ten men were then placed in a cell in an underground bunker, where they were left to starve, being given neither food nor water.
-According to an eyewitness, Bruno Borgowiec, an assistant to the janitor and an interpreter in the underground bunkers, there were daily prayers, the rosary and singing in the prison cell, led by Saint Maximillian.
+His offer was accepted and he was placed, along with the nine other men, in a cell in an underground bunker, where they were left to starve, being given neither food nor water.
+According to an eyewitness, unlike the despair that could be heard coming from the other starvation cells, the one holding St Maximillian echoed with the sound of the rosary, other prayers, and singing.
 After two weeks, only Father Kolbe was still alive.
 He was then killed with an injection of carbolic acid.

 Saint Maximillian was canonized by Pope Saint John Paul II in 1982, and is one of ten 20th-century martyrs who are depicted in statues above the Great West Door of Westminster Abbey.